magento/knowledge-base/src/troubleshooting/general/laminas-escaper-2.7.1-causes-error-adobe-commerce-frontend-and-admin-pages.md

 ## Cause

-laminas/laminas-escaper 2.7.1 uses strict types and this breaks the magento framework escaper.
+laminas/laminas-escaper 2.7.1 started using strict type validation for the Escaper class.

 ## Solution